Frama-C:

 Pretty printers

 The function pretty_normal implements a custom printer.
-The function pretty relies on kernel's options to decide between using the OCaml printer or the pretty_normal one.
+The function pretty relies on internal state float_display to decide between using the OCaml printer or the pretty_normal one.
+This mode can be changed using set_float_display.

 val pretty_normal : use_hex:bool -> Stdlib.Format.formatter -> float -> unit